jaredscottwilson/StarWars_NovelTracker/README.md

 When a change is detected it emails the user what was changed.

+In Work:
+- adding the "List of Future books" to the same functionality

 Here's an example of the email when Legends content is added